AsbahToqeer/DatabionicSwarm/docs/source/second.rst

 Manually Improving the Clustering Using the Topograpahic Map
 ------------------------------------------------------------

 In this example, the four outliers can be marked manually with mouse clicks using the shiny interface.
-Currently, I am unable to show the output in R markdown :-( Please try it out yourself:
+Currently, I am unable to show the output in R markdown :-( Please try it out yourself.

 .. code-block:: R
 	library(ProjectionBasedClustering)